-PAYMENT POLICY Full payment of $250 is expected when registering.
+PAYMENT POLICY Full payment of $475 is expected when registering.
+Payment arrangements can be made and some limited scholarships are available.
 Please note that Portland Story Theater does not give refunds (full or partial) for voluntary withdrawal from the class.

 What to ExpectEach workshop has seven (7) sessions: four group collaborative sessions, an individual coaching session, the showcase performance and a final debrief session.